Internally-Convex Drawings of Outerplanar Graphs in Small Area: Conclusions

 \section{Conclusions}

 In this paper we have proved the first sub-quadratic area upper bound for internally-convex grid drawings of outerplanar graphs.
-We also presented algorithms to construct internally-strictly-convex grid drawings of outerpaths whose area is asymptotically optimal, with respect to the number of vertices of the graph and the maximum size of an internal face.
+We also presented an algorithm to construct internally-strictly-convex grid drawings of outerpaths whose area is asymptotically optimal, with respect to the number of vertices of the graph and the maximum size of an internal face.
+Finally, we presented an algorithm to construct internally-strictly-convex grid drawings of outerplanar graphs whose area is asymptotically optimal, with respect to the number of vertices of the graph and the diameter.